jundis/CWilio/README.md

 ### VM-Only

-You can use the vmonly and vmonlyah files to just transcribe and create tickets for voice mails within ConnectWise.
+You can use the vmonly file to just transcribe and create tickets for voice mails within ConnectWise.

-Just configure the CW block of cwilio-config.php and place that and vmonly/vmonlyah.php in a folder and point a twilio line to it.
+Just configure the CW block of cwilio-config.php and place that and vmonly.php in a folder and point a twilio line to it.

-Note that in order to use the greeting instead of robo text please see comment towards end of file.
+Note that in order to use the robot text instead of greeting please see comment towards end of file.

+This requires an mp3 called vm.mp3 to be in the same directory, assumed to be https://domain.tld/cwilio/vm.mp3

+If you want to split off after hours VMs which will be tagged differently in ConnectWise, please use a second twilio line and set its call URL to cwilio-vmonly.php?ah=true instead of cwilio-vmonly.php

 ## API Key Setup